Making CoderPad products real, fair and loved

 Our single file editor was perfect for algorithm and simple tests but not very well suited to mimic the actual environments developers work in.

-A survey we had done in that year had helped us know what type of skills were in demand.
-To a great extent, the result of the survey and the usage data matched our pad usage but there were two anomalies.
+A market study had helped us know what type of skills were in demand.
+To a great extent, the market trends and the usage data matched our pad usage but there were two anomalies.

 Data discovery